-Utilization Management Program - Those comprehensive initiatives that are designed to validate medical appropriateness and to coordinate covered services and supplies.
+Utilization Management Program

+Those comprehensive initiatives that are designed to validate medical appropriateness and to coordinate Covered Services and Supplies.
 These include, but are not limited to:

 - Concurrent review of all patients hospitalized in acute care, psychiatric, rehabilitation, and skilled nursing facilities, including on-site review when appropriate; - Case management and discharge planning for all inpatients and those requiring continued care in an alternative setting (such as home care or a skilled nursing facility) and for outpatients when deemed appropriate; and - The benefit coordination program which is designed to conduct prospective reviews for select Medical Services to ensure that services are covered and Medically Necessary.
-The benefit coordination program may also advocate alternative cost-effective settings for the delivery of prescribed care and may identify other options for non-covered health care needs. - Concurrent care or review means an ongoing course of treatment to be provided over a period of time or number of treatments that was previously approved by UnitedHealthcare.
+The benefit coordination program may also advocate alternative cost-effective settings for the delivery of prescribed care andmay identify other options for non-covered health careneeds.

 III.
-ELIGIBILITY, ENROLLMENT AND EFFECTIVE DATE
+ELIGIBILITY, ENROLLMENT, AND EFFECTIVE DATE